geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[01:00:32](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=3632)]
 Maybe, I mean, I've been working on, maybe we'll be able to have a bunch of bounties once I have this intermediate UOP syntax.
 We could just, I don't know.
-But no one ever does those bounties either, the ones where it's like, get the gem to be fast.
+But no one ever does those bounties either, the ones where it's like, get the GEMM to be fast.
 LAMMIT kind of does them.
 But yeah.

 ##### **Geohot** [[01:00:54](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=3654)]
 Anyway.